Alan4247748/friendly-potato/docs/case studys/Volvo.md

 ---
 title: Volvo
-sidebar_label: Volvo Case Study
+sidebar_label: Volvo
+description: Volvo Digital Campaign
 sidebar_position: 1
 ---

-# Case Study Problem
+# The Problem

-The Diplomatic sales team at Volvo needed help generating new leads.
+The Diplomatic sales team at Volvo wanted to generate more leads.
 We rolled out a series of websites using modular design components.

 ![Volvo Prop](/img/Volvo3.png)